 Philosophy courses typically introduce students to major figures, periods, and movements of the Western philosophical tradition, including Ancient Philosophy (pre-Socratics, Plato, Aristotle), Medieval Philosophy (Augustine, Aquinas), Classical Modern Philosophy (Descartes through Kant), and 19th Century Philosophy.
 Students are encouraged to pursue studies in contemporary Continental and Anglo-American Analytic movements, and become acquainted with non-Western traditions such as those of East or South Asia, or Africa.
 Select courses focus on systematic areas such as Metaphysics, Ethics, Politics, Feminism, or Philosophy of Religion.

 A major in philosophy includes ten courses in the department selected in consultation with the major advisor.
 Six courses are required: PHL 100, 108, 213, 214, either 225 or 235, plus 435.
-(The Department urges that PHL 213 be taken before PHL 214.)
-Among the four elective courses required for the major, at least one must be a 400-level seminar.
+Among the four elective courses required for the major, it is encouraged that one be a 400-level seminar.
 PHL 435 will normally be taken in the spring of the junior year.

 Students wishing to minor in the program may elect either a philosophy minor or a religion minor.
 Philosophy minors are required to take six courses: PHL 100, either 213 or 214, plus four electives in philosophy.
 Religion minors are also required to take six courses: PHL 100, 111 and 112 (the Comparative Religion sequence), plus three courses in religion or courses having significant religious content, given either within the Department or outside of it with permission.
 Courses in religion may be counted among the elective courses for the philosophy major and minor.